xenondevs/Docs/docs/nova/admin/recipes/machines.md

 !!! info "Custom Item Format"

-    As a water bottle is not its own item, a Custom Item Format is required here.
+    As a water bottle is not its own item, a Complex Item Format is required here.
 See [Item Formats](index.md#item-formats) for more information.

 ## Electric Brewing Stand Recipes